island-is/island.is/README.md

 ### Running System E2E tests

 To execute end-to-end tests via [Playwright](https://playwright.dev), run one or more files.
-The way to specify these, is similar as described in the docs [here](https://playwright.dev/docs/running-tests).
+The way to specify these, is similar as described in the docs [here](https://playwright.dev/docs/running-tests). `yarn system-e2e` is a convenience script which runs `playwright test` with the `system-e2e` Playwright config.

 ```bash
 yarn system-e2e myfile.spec.ts